Olygo/CloudInit_WinPwd_Update/README.md

 - Automates the installation of PowerShell 7.3.8 and OCI PowerShell modules on a Windows-based OCI compute instance.
 - Retrieves a secret from OCI Vault to update the Windows password for the OPC account
 - Configures certain instance parameters.
-- Sends an OCI Notification.
+- Sends you an OCI Email Notification once the instance is running .

 **2 examples are provided :**